-ADVANCED CONCERT BAND MUS 2610 1 SEMESTER
+ADVANCED CONCERT BAND

 This course is for students who play wind instruments.
 It is a full-year course with two basic components: Marching Band (August to November) and Concert Band (November to June).
 During the marching season, the band will perform at football games, festivals, competitions and parades.
 During the concert season, the band performs 3 concerts per year as well as other special music events.
 This course requires rehearsals outside of school for the marching band season including band camp (early- to mid-August) and evening rehearsals during the school year.
 Audition required.
-Offered at GHS and NHS

-STEEL DRUM BAND MUS 2710
+STEEL DRUM BAND